lared-association/lared-node-bootstrap/docs/decrypt.md

 OPTIONS
   -h, --help                 It shows the help of this command.
   --destination=destination  (required) The destination decrypted file to create.
 The destination file must not exist.

+  --logger=logger            [default: Console] The loggers the command will use.
+Options are: Console,File,Silent.
+Use
+                             ',' to select multiple loggers.

   --password=password        The password to use to decrypt the source file into the destination file.
 Bootstrap prompts
                              for a password by default, can be provided in the command line (--password=XXXX) or